 The applicant must submit an application and transcripts of all college coursework to the Graduate and International Admissions Center (GIAC).
 As with degree-seeking applicants, nondegree applicants must possess a bachelor's degree from a regionally accredited institution in the United States or a comparable degree from a foreign academic institution.
 The Graduate and International Admissions Center (GIAC) will determine eligibility for admission in consultation with prospective graduate programs.
 Graduate Record Examinations (GRE) scores are not required unless otherwise specified by the graduate program.
-International students whose native language is not English must also submit scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless otherwise exempt (http://gradschool.utexas.edu/ admissions/how-to-apply/international-students).
+International students whose native language is not English must also submit scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless otherwise exempt.
 Admission must be recommended by the Graduate Studies Committee for the program and approved by the graduate dean.